 1-Municipal bonds have not provided a viable alternative in the past so I will not even talk about them.

 2-Roth IRA’s are a wonderful product if you are not risk averse..
 Their returns are tied to a mutual fund or some certain stock?
 Because of this, you will take more risk, having your money tied in a Roth IRA.
-If you are not risk averse, Roth IRA’s are a great place to save for retirement.
-There are also limitations on the Roth IRA.
+There are some limitations on the Roth IRA though.
 Your income can’t be higher than $124,000 single or $196,000 married and you can’t save more than $6000 a year ( $7000 if you are over 50).
-Also you will have to keep money in there until you are 59 ½ otherwise you will incur a 10% penalty and you will be paying income tax on the money you will withdraw.
+Also you will have to keep money in there until you are 59 ½ years old, otherwise you will incur a 10% penalty and you will be paying income tax on the money you will withdraw.

 3- Permanent Life Insurance - Indexed Universal Life Insurance

 3-Now if I talked about risk, you know that most investments have a risk.
 Most tax deferred qualified plans are tied to some type of a mutual fund or a stock that can go up or down.
 What happens to your retirement investments if the market will crash before you are ready to retire?

 How happy will you be to have to keep on working through your retirement years?

 Your third option and in my opinion the best for a Tax Free Retirement, will be Permanent Life Insurance and more precise an Indexed Universal Life Insurance.
 I have to say, it is not a product for everyone.
 Since the payments are flexible and they are not forcing you to make your payments, if you are not disciplined enough to put money into your policy, you can find yourself into hot water pretty easy.